 There has been a concerted effort to maintain and restore the heritage of Road Town.
 The VI Historical Society in the 1980’s and, more recently, the Millennium Committee worked toward preserving buildings and sites of historical significance to the BVI.
 Their presence is most felt along Main Street where evidence of the traditional West Indies gingerbread houses is still seen.
-Unfortunately Hurricanes Irma and Maria damaged some of these sites and some are under repair and some are no longer.
+Unfortunately Hurricanes Irma and Maria damaged some of these sites, some are under repair and some are no longer.

 1780 Lower Estate Sugar Works

 Off of Waterfront Drive/Sir Francis Drake Highway, on the left just before you reach Wickham’s Cay II, is the 1780 Lower Estate Sugar Works.
 Built by slaves, the site of this current museum was used for the production of cotton in the early 1900s and for sugar in the 1940s.
 There are exhibits that showcase its former use and the history of the island including local flora and fauna and a glimpse of the maritime life of yore.
 The museum also sponsors and showcases the artwork of local artists on a rotating basis.

 As described by Jennie Wheatley, “There were other places you could pick up a few items in the early days, but this was the place to go to get it all – from birth to death.
 They stocked clothes, groceries, tools, even lumber to build a coffin.”
 This store supplied the island with imported goods until the mid-1960s.